ntlinh16/cloudal/README.md

 The nodes are kept alive after the script is terminated (with `-k` option) so that you can connect to them.

 ## 2. Configure software on running Grid5000 nodes
-In this example, we provision some nodes on Grid5000 and then install Docker on these nodes.
+In this example, we provision some nodes on Grid5000 and then install Docker and configure to ensure that Docker runs on these nodes.

 First, we also need to edit the provision config file `provisioning_config_g5k.yaml` with your own desire.